ThomasTeklu/post-install-config/README.md

 # Conclusion

 With that, you've finished the post-installation configuration of your ticket apparatus!
 You are now ready to have tickets submitted to and resolved by your osTicket system.
-This is exactly what we'll be running through in the next and final step of this set of repositories.
+This is exactly what we'll be running through in the [next and final steps](https://github.com/ThomasTeklu/ticket-lifecycle) of this set of repositories.

 See you there!